darkfponta/apexam/mix/REPORT.md

 The peculiarity of a c++/python interface stands in the impossibility to completely expose raw pointers since python is a scripted and managed language.

 This requires conscious development of the c++ class as well as integration with the boost::python objects since the beginning.
-The downside of this is forcing the users who just want the c++ class to install a quite a heavy library and have all the dependencies properly set.
+The downside of this is a more complex c++ class and forcing users that just want the c++ class to install a quite a heavy library and have all the dependencies properly set.

 For this reason the interface has been has been developed *"the hard way"* that is:

 - one can compile the bare **c++** class and use it that way without having to deal with other external libraries.
-To do this refer to the **c++** part of this exam.
+To do this refer to the **c++** part of this exam to build and run.
-- who wants the python can refer to the **README.md** for the instructions on how to build the interface.
+- who wants the python interop, can refer to the **README.md** for the instructions on how to build the interface.
 This procedure will deal with the compilation of the **c++** class by its own.

-This has been achieved by wrapping the **Bst** class with a proper class implementing the additional parts needed and which could exposed in a fully functional interface.
+This has been achieved by wrapping the **Bst** class in a proper class implementing the additional parts needed in a fully functional python interface.

 ## The code implementation

 The code implementation is carried out in the file **_bst.cc** and consists of two main parts:
-- the first contains defines all the needed classes and object converters.
+- the first defines all the needed classes and object converters.

-- the second part consists of the python module definition, that is the explicit definition of all the objects and functions exposed in the interface.
+- the second part consists of the python module definition, that is the explicit definition of all the objects and functions exported in the interface.